nidhaloff/igel/igel/docs/README.rst

 All you need is a **yaml** (or **json**) file, where you need to describe what you are trying to do.
 That's it!

-Igel supports regression, classification and clustering.
+Igel supports regression, classification, clustering, and few-shot learning.
 Igel's supports auto-ml features like ImageClassification and TextClassification

 Igel supports most used dataset types in the data science field.
 For instance, your input dataset can be